ezael/magento-2-api-made-easy/README.md

 ```
 ### GET one thing
 U can use this method to retrieve all things that only need one get parameter.
+See the http://devdocs.magento.com/guides/v2.0/rest/list.html to know wath u can get with this call.
 ```php
 $retour = $api->get("products/MYSKU");
 //or